RobustRoundRobin/RRR/DEVELOPMENT.md

 Having done all of that open ROOT/gopath as a "folder" in vscode.

-Note: You MUST NOT set GO111MODULE=on in your environment, as go-ethereum is not go.mod compatible.

 ## tusk.yml

 Uses [go-tusk](https://rliebz.github.io/tusk/) to provide a collection of runes